 Selecting a solution provider can be a tedious endeavor.
 A company must not just recognize that a specific process is sub-optimal but must also pinpoint the root cause of the problem.
 Then, the executives have to pursue an external solution rather than build their own (or try to power through the issue).
 And those are just the preliminary steps.

 There isn’t just one process for evaluating solution options.
-The traditional process is of course a Request for Information (RFI) followed by a Request for Proposal (RFP).
+The traditional process is a Request for Information (RFI) followed by a Request for Proposal (RFP).
 This process is designed to reduce risk by having a “bake-off.”
-We at o9 have certainly participated as a potential vendor in more than a few RFI/RFP processes.
+We at o9 have participated as a potential vendor in more than a few RFI/RFP processes.
 There is something to be said about undergoing a structured evaluation process as part of a scheduled buying cycle.

 The o9 version of this process is called the Visual Process Prototype (VPP); we designed our process in response to companies seeking a solution with faster time-to-value than typically allowed in the RFI/RFP process.
-Recognizing that many companies do not have full visibility into what’s possible in the areas of supply chain, revenue management, etc., we also wanted to offer companies more insight into what they could accomplish with a next-generation platform.
+Recognizing that many companies do not have complete visibility into what’s possible in the supply chain, revenue management, etc., we also wanted to offer companies more insight into what they could accomplish with a next-generation platform.